 “The thing with international travel — which almost nobody knows until it’s a big problem — is that your health insurance usually doesn’t cover you outside the United States,” says Clark.

-If your insurance does cover travel abroad, it likely comes with a sky-high deductible that makes the expenses pretty much untenable compared to other travel insurance plans.
+If your medical insurance does cover travel abroad, it likely comes with a sky-high deductible that makes the expenses pretty much untenable compared to other travel insurance plans.

 Medicare generally doesn’t cover you outside the United States, either.
 But there are rare instances where Medicare would cover you, according to Medicare.gov: